infix

 c23_nodiscard infix_type * infix_type_create_primitive(infix_primitive_type_id)

-Creates an infix_type descriptor for a primitive C type.
+Creates a static descriptor for a primitive C type.

 @ INFIX_PRIMITIVE_SINT32